 Assets fall into two categories: liquid and fixed.

 Liquid assets are assets that can be converted quickly and easily to cash without losing value.
 The most common liquid assets are checking and savings accounts, since you're able to withdraw your funds as needed.
 Emergency funds are often kept in savings or money market accounts for this reason.

 Fixed assets aren't as accessible as liquid assets because they're not easily convertible to cash.
-Fixed assets need to be sold, and a hurried sale could result in a loss.
+When fixed assets need to be sold, a hurried sale could result in a loss.
 Examples of fixed assets include collections of art or antiques, jewelry, and real estate, such as your home.